IPO Atlanta 2017

 What The…? – Atlanta-based trio What The…? takes you on a journey that runs the length and breadth of rock ‘n roll, from classic Brit Invasion to roots-rock/rockabilly to finely crafted power pop to practically punk, as can be heard on their latest CD, You Have No Idea.
 They have also been instrumental in helping to organize IPO in Atlanta in each year that we’ve held it here, for which we are truly grateful!

-Artists From Outside of Atlanta/Athens
+U.S. Artists From Outside of Atlanta/Athens

 Tony Low – A founding member of New York’s renowned garage-psychedelic pop band The Cheepskates, and currently residing in Greensboro, North Carolina, Low has been honing his craft of writing and recording memorable tunes as a solo performer since 1998.
 His unique blend of folk-rock and power pop brings to mind such influences as Big Star, XTC, Neil Young and The Byrds, and captures a timeless spirit of beauty, sadness, and joy which everyone can relate to.
-His new album, Rendezvousing, is a collection of twelve songs based on true stories, and takes the listener on a journey that spans loneliness, joy, despair, searching for love and the inevitable meeting of one’s destiny, whether happy or tragic.
+His latest album, Rendezvousing, is a collection of twelve songs based on true stories, and takes the listener on a journey that spans loneliness, joy, despair, searching for love and the inevitable meeting of one’s destiny, whether happy or tragic.
 Check it out now!